 Stylish and Presentable

 Well, these are the long shift work boots.
-Big, chunky, solid; not meant for fashion or something else.
+Big, chunky, solid; not meant for fashion or anything else.

 Breathable and Insulation

-The leather quality is above average which is significantly good.
+The leather quality is above average, which is significantly useful.
 Sturdy uppers.
-The wider heel provides better sturdy grip.
+The wider heel provides a better sturdy grip.
 2nd Shift’s structure is not beatable and fragile.
-Lace and eyelets are not bad.
+Lace and eyelets are not evil.